 168 hours in a week (7 days x 24 hours)

-10 hours I’m travelling to/from work (5 days x 2 hours each day)
+10 hours I’m traveling to/from work (5 days x 2 hours each day)

 That is ALOT of time.
 I don’t care what anyone says, 70 hours to do your own thing is alot, no matter which way you cut it.
 Luckily I also catch the train, which allows me to read a fair bit, listen to music and on the odd occasion chat to a random somebody (sometimes my dad, sometimes my boss, sometimes a neighbour).

 The comfort I take from the above is that I don’t try and make more time.
 That just ain’t going to happen, much as some other people may try and believe it.
-So as a conseqence, what prescious time I have, I try and make every second count – type quicker, read quicker, talk (often too much) quicker and cut to the chase on what is important to me.
-This extends to interactivity – why hang out with people I dont think much of?
-I would much rather work and spend time with people who I respect, enjoy their company, opinion and as I have alluded too earlier “someone who i can have a beer with”.
+So as a consequence, what precious time I have, I try and make every second count – type quicker, read quicker, talk (often too much) quicker and cut to the chase on what is important to me.
+This extends to interactivity – why hang out with people I don’t think much of?
+I would much rather work and spend time with people who I respect, enjoy their company, opinion and as I have alluded too earlier “someone who I can have a beer with”.